 Given the geographic location and environment, it pays to come prepared.
 A mix of hiking gear and beach attire are a must have on the program.
 Madagascar is an adventure in itself, so you won’t need to venture far when all the exploring can be done from your accommodations doorstep.
 You can begin the Marine Conservation or Forest Conservation projects on the first and third Monday of any month, and be sure to apply well in advance as these are popular projects for international volunteers.
 Learn more about what it’s like volunteering in Madagascar.

-4. Native Forest and Coastline Conservation in New Zealand
+3. Coast and Waterway Conservation in New Zealand

 The eco volunteer projects in New Zealand take a hands-on approach to enriching New Zealand’s natural environment.
-With two projects available, Native Forest and Waterway Conservation, and Coastline Conservation and Education, both projects offer a high degree of flexibility in volunteer work depending on the needs at the time of your placement.
+The Coast and Waterway Conservation project offers a high degree of flexibility in volunteer work depending on the needs at the time of your placement.
 If you have a particular set of skills, this can also be harnessed by the local team who will identify how you can best support the goals of your project.